-That’s what the Highland breed is known for.
-Their looks are just so distinctive, and when that look is in a miniature version the cuteness score is off the charts.
+People admire the Highland breed for their distinctive looks, and when that look is in a miniature version the cuteness score is off the charts.
 They’re just so adorable.
-It’s why calves go for about $6,500 even when they’re not registered.
+It’s why calves go for about $6,500 even, registered or not.

 But they’re not purely just for decoration, and there are advantages to raising them in your small farm.
 They exhibit all the major traits of their bigger counterparts, except their smaller food and acreage requirements can be more suited to owners of smaller farms.

-- They’re known for their longevity, self, sufficiency, and hardiness.
+- Longevity, self, sufficiency, and hardiness are traits to portray them.
 You can raise them in any state in America and they’ll thrive, although for best results you should get your miniature Highland from a farm with a climate that’s similar to your own.

 - They have the famous double hair coat with the long, coarse outer layer and the soft wooly inner layer.
 This coat means that you won’t have any need for special and expensive shelters and barns.
 This coat also means that they don’t need a heavy layer of fat to insulate themselves against the cold.
 They marble naturally on lower food amounts and produce high quality, lean, and low fat cuts of beef.
 The hair sheds out in the spring, and in the warmer climate they just don’t produce as much hair.

 - The Highland breed has been living with humans for hundreds upon hundreds of years, and they’re no problem at all.
 The early Scots would even keep them in their homes during the winter, with a woven wattle fence to keep the cattle and human areas separate inside.
-They’re docile, calm, and not so easily spooked.
+They’re docile, calm.
+They do not spook easily.
 Despite their long horns, they’re very easy to work with.

 - They calve easily, and calving difficulty like dystocia is very uncommon.
 They can produce well into their late teens, so you don’t need to replace the herd frequently.
-Once they give birth, they’re very protective and devoted mothers.
+Once they give birth, they protect and devoted themselves to their young.